 Round-Up - New Product Development in the Global Drinks Industry

-By: Tom Vierhile, Innovation Insights Director at Datamonitor
+By: Tom Vierhile, Innovation Insights Director at Canadean

-Every month, Tom Vierhile from Datamonitor considers the latest NPD in drinks.
+Every month, Tom Vierhile from Canadean considers the latest NPD in drinks.

 Soft drink sales may be slipping, but it seems that consumers have never really lost their taste for soft drink flavours.
 The surprising success of hard root beer is opening up a new vein of soft drink-inspired hard alcoholic beverage innovation that could be the biggest new opportunity in alcoholic drinks for quite some time.